bsipocz/GRITS_first_PR/willing-participants/Sksronin/doc/README.md

-Ok, so I guess you are reading this because you want use my code.
+Ok, so I guess you are reading this because you want to use my code.
 There are some functions that do stuff and that's:

     >>> from simple_functions import factorial